Surrendering to the Void: Stargazing at Kitt Peak Observatory in Arizona

 When astronomers do unlock the mystery of dark matter, they won’t do it here.
 If they ever discover life on other planets, some other country will get the credit.
 When new breakthroughs are made to find and avert asteroid strikes, it won’t be the United States that will make the claim.

 But we will always be able to track and report on the carryings-on of teenage pop stars.
 We’re good at that.
-And that’s what’s important to us anyway, judging by what the media chooses to report.
+And that’s what’s important to us anyway.

-It seems space is not the only airless void.
+It seems space isn’t the only airless void.

 Check it out…